Z80-Retro/Z80-Retro-Manual/Z80-RETRO-EMULATOR.md

 Now that you have the emulator binary you should be ready to go.

-## Preparing the firmware and the sdcard image
+## Preparing the firmware and the SDCard image

 You will need to prepare the firmware image and the SD Card image for use with the emulator.
 As we don't have a real formatted SD Card to work with